• Skip to main content

 This way you can ensure that only the required Apps have access to the Camera on your iPhone.

-4. Check Which Apps Can Listen to You
+4. Check Which Apps Can Access Microphone

 Disable Microphone Access to Apps on iPhone

-6. Disable Lock Screen Message Previews
+5. Disable Lock Screen Message Previews

 If Message Previews are appearing on the screen of your unlocked iPhone, you need to be aware that this information can also be seen by others around you.

-Disable Message Previews on Lockscreen on iPhone
+Show Message Previews Setting on iPhone

-7. Disable Lock Screen Notifications
+6. Disable Lock Screen Notifications

-On the next screen, enter a strong Password to make it difficult for anyone to gain access to your Voicemail by guessing or using Brute-Force attacks.
+This will make it difficult for anyone to gain access to your Voicemail by guessing or using Brute-Force attacks.

-10. Prevent Websites from Tracking Your Location
+8. Prevent Websites from Tracking Your Location

 The Safari browser on iPhone provides the option to prevent websites from tracking your location while browsing.

-Go to Settings > Safari > Location and selecting the Deny or Ask option.
+1. Go to Settings > Safari > Location.

 If you select the “Ask” option, Safari browser will be prompting you for permission, whenever any website wants to track your Location.